About Training Connect

 My career began in financial services, where I spent over two decades leading regulatory, operational, and enterprise initiatives.
 In those environments, governance, risk, and accountability were part of the daily work.
 The decisions carried weight, and the structure behind them mattered.

 Over time, something became clear.
 The hardest problems were not technical.
-They were structural.
-Who owns the decision.
-Who is accountable for the outcome.
-What holds when things begin to move faster than the systems designed to support them.
+They were structural — who owns the decision, who is accountable for the outcome, what holds when things begin to move faster than the systems designed to support them.

 Most firms teach tools.
 I teach disciplined decision-making before tools.
 Most consultants offer either AI enablement or governance.
 I integrate both.